Princess Babao Temple

 Wanyinggong Temple (萬應公祠 (Wànyìnggōng Xì)), commonly referred to as Princess Babao Temple (八寶公主廟 (Bābǎo Gōngzhǔ Miào)), is a yin miao (temple to deceased people) in Hengchun Township, Pingtung County, Taiwan.
-The temple is known for its worship an allegedly Dutch princess known as "Princess Babao".
+The temple is known for its worship of an allegedly Dutch princess known as "Princess Babao".

 Princess Babao

 According to legend, a Dutch ship wrecked off the coast of Hengchun, and all the men were killed by a tribe of indigenous people living in nearby Guizijiao (龜仔角, now Sheding 社頂).
 The indigenous people typically did not kill women, but afterwards, a woman named Margaret was killed by a lone tribesman, who either did so deliberately or mistook her gender.
 The tribesman took eight items off of Margaret: a pair of klompen, a silk scarf, a pearl necklace, a ring with gemstones, a leather suitcase, earrings, a feather pen, and paper; these eight items were later known as babao (literally "eight treasures").

 Historians have noted the similarities of the Princess Babao legend with that of Mercy G. Hunt, who was the wife of the captain of the USS Rover Joseph Hunt.
 The Rover shipwrecked in Taiwan in 1867, and its crew, including Mercy, were killed by indigenous people.